Tribal rights activist Stan Swamy dies at 84

 The activist was undergoing treatment at the Holy Family Hospital in Mumbai after his health condition deteriorated in May.
 Swamy had been in jail for nine months in connection with the Bhima Koregaon case.
 He suffered from Parkinson’s disease and was put on ventilator support on Sunday.

+Advocate Mihir Desai, who was representing Swamy, demanded a judicial inquiry into the death of the activist, saying he was taken to hospital 10 days late.
+“We have no grievance against Holy Family Hospital,” Desai said.
+“The High Court bench ensured that best medical care is given to him.
+Unfortunately, I cannot say the same thing about the NIA [National Investigation Agency] and jail authorities.”

+Desai told the court that Swamy’s body can be handed over to his friend Father Frazer, who wants to conduct a funeral in compliance with all Covid-19 protocols.

 Earlier on Sunday, civil society members had urged the chief justice of the Bombay High Court to intervene and provide relief to the ailing activist.
+They had demanded that the activist be granted bail immediately and allowed to return to Jharkhand.

+On the same day, the National Human Rights Commission had issued a notice to the Maharashtra government, noting the worsening health condition of the tribal rights activist.
+It had directed the government to ensure that all possible efforts were made to provide healthcare facilities to him “as part of life saving measure[s] and protection of his basic human rights”.

 Swamy was arrested on October 8 by the National Investigation Agency from Ranchi, and brought to Mumbai the next day.